 The Michael B. Coleman Governmental Center is a new office building for the City of Columbus, that will serve as a “one-stop shop” for residents and businesses to take care of a multitude of City-related transactions.

-The Brunner Building is a six-story mixed-use project that will include retail space, office space, and apartment units.
+The Brunner Building is a new six-story mixed-use building that will include retail space, office space, and apartment units.

 The $30 million project included new housing to accommodate thirty Greek chapters, encouraging students to engage with each other in shared outdoor spaces.

 Schooley Caldwell designed a three-story addition to the existing building at 937-951 North High Street in the Short North.

 Schooley Caldwell was part of the Design/Build team designing OSU's North Residential District Transformation, which added over 3,200 beds and helped revitalize north campus.

 Schooley Caldwell designed a restoration of the front facade of the historic Marion Palace Theatre.